Education Minnesota can help your local create a campaign plan to win your levy or school board election this fall and in the future.

 Depending on availability, locals can use Education Minnesota laptops and online phone lists.

 Designing and printing

 Education Minnesota’s in-house print shop and graphic artists are available to create and print mailers and other documents for your campaign.
 Education Minnesota will only print documents created by Education Minnesota.

 Education Minnesota’s Political Action Committee makes funds available to locals for use in campaigns.
 To be eligible, at least 90 percent of a local’s members must be contributing to the Education Minnesota PAC.
-Qualifying locals are eligible to receive between $5 to $7 per member with some matching local funds.
-All locals, regardless of size, are eligible for a minimum of $750 per fiscal year.
-To find out if your local is eligible or for how much, please contact Education Minnesota staff member Brit Hiedeman at email@example.com.
+Qualifying locals are eligible to receive between $7 to $8 per member with some matching local funds.
+All locals, regardless of size, are eligible for a minimum of $850 per fiscal year.
+To find out if your local is eligible or for how much, please contact Education Minnesota staff member Kait Peterson at firstname.lastname@example.org.

 Parent group/Vote YES committees

 It’s important for locals to work with parent groups and committees on levy campaigns.
 Two or three representatives are advised to help keep campaign on task and to stay updated of campaign activities.